KoushikCodesWebpages/realtime-poll/README.md

 ---

-## ⚠️ License & Usage
+## 📖 Intended Purpose

-This project is **source-available**, not open-source.
+This project is shared for **learning and reference**.

-You are allowed to:
+You may:

-* Read the code
-* Learn from the implementation
+* Study the architecture
+* Understand realtime patterns
-* Reference architectural ideas
+* Explore implementation ideas

-You are NOT allowed to:
+You may NOT:

-* Copy the code
+* Rehost the service
-* Re-publish the project
+* Copy the codebase
-* Deploy it yourself
-* Use it commercially
+* Use commercially
-* Use it for personal hosted services
-* Create derivative works
+* Create derivative deployments

-Ownership and rights remain with the original author.
+All rights remain with the author.

 ---

-## 📌 Notes

-This repository is shared for educational and demonstration purposes only.

-The author may modify or revoke access at any time.

----

-## Author
+## 👤 Author

 Koushik Babu